Genez-io/genez-io.github.io/content/posts/database_in_serverless_world_comparison.md

 - **MongoDB Data API** and **DynamoDB** are good options if you don’t want to have any problems with up scaling and you want consistent and decent query response times.
 - For the use cases that I’ve tried, **DynamoDB** is the fastest and handles spikes in traffic very well.

 I plan to include more databases in the experiments and I will come with follow-ups to this article.
-The code used for this experiment can be found [here](https://github.com/vladiulianbogdan/database-benchmarking).
+The code used for this experiment can be found {{< external-link link="https://github.com/vladiulianbogdan/database-benchmarking" >}}here{{< /external-link >}}
+.
 I am looking forward to hearing what you think.
-You can contact me at any time at [bogdan@genez.io](mailto:bogdan@genez.io) with any questions, issues or ideas.
+You can contact me at any time at {{< external-link link="mailto:bogdan@genez.io" >}}bogdan@genez.io{{< /external-link >}}
+ with any questions, issues or ideas.